turingschool-examples/intro-to-CSS-transitions/README.md

 For more involved movement, we can use CSS animations rather than transitions and transformations.
 What's the difference?
 A transition is typically a state change that goes from A to B (like a `:hover` state), while an animation may have many stages from A to B to C to D.

 While there are many similar concepts used in transitions/transformations and animations, the biggest difference is that animations use `@keyframes`, the CSS rule where we write out the sequence of our animation.
-The `@keyframes` rule can be thought of as a timeline where we define the stages of our animation with each stage having it's own CSS declaration.
+The `@keyframes` rule can be thought of as a timeline where we define the stages of our animation with each stage having its own CSS declaration.

 It's important to note that `@keyframes` must be bound to a selector -- this is how it knows where to apply the animation styles you've defined.

 #### Keyframes

-A `@keyframes` has the following properties:
+`@keyframes` has the following properties:

 * A name that we can reference when we bind it to our selector
 * Stages from 0% to 100%